This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In an underground tour of London, you can walk behind the scenes of the oldest metro in the world, take a quick peek into former air-raid shelters used during the second world war, and walk the dusty passageways that were once used by former British Prime Minister, Winston Churchill.

-If riding in black cabs and queuing at Madame Tussauds is not your thing, why not try looking below the surface of this teeming metropolis.
+If riding in black cabs and queuing at Madame Tussauds is not your thing any more, then try looking below the surface to escape the crowds.

 1. Cabinet War Rooms

 Immerse yourself in the atmosphere of the Blitz with a trip down into the historic Cabinet War Rooms.

 You can actually see the chair (complete with scratch marks on its arms) which he used during highly stressful meetings.

-In the Map Room, nothing has been changed since 16 Aug 1945, when the lights were finally switched off.
+In the Map Room, nothing has changed since 16 Aug 1945, when the lights were finally switched off.

 2. Chislehurst Caves

 This network of 8000-year-old caves in the greater London area is an unexpected treat.
 The caves, which extend for 20 miles, were initially created as a result of flint and chalk mining.